crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

   </code-block>
 </code-group>

-The first order of business is to generate a key to rule all keys.
+The first order of business is to generate a _key to rule all keys_.
 This key will be used only for authentication and certification and subkeys are created for specific tasks.
 For use with `git-crypt` and other systems, we will generate subkeys and not use the primary key.